 IFI often intersects with inheritance, investing, and retirement planning.
 An expat specialist financial planning expert can help you make an investment and optimized cross-border plan for your finances, including taking into account IFI and other local and US taxes, along with estate planning considerations.

-French Wealth Tax for Americans Q&A
+French Wealth Tax for Americans FAQs

 If you have any questions about your situation or require assistance managing your investments as an American living abroad, get in touch.